How Many Ml In 100g

 • Calculation: Volume = 100g / 13.53 g/mL ≈ 7.4 mL

-Therefore, 100g of mercury occupies approximately 7.4 mL.
+Which means, 100g of mercury occupies approximately 7.In practice, 4 mL.
 This highlights the significant difference in volume for the same mass due to varying densities.

 Practical Applications: Why This Conversion Matters